Kamianets-Podilskyi: Russian rule (1793–1915)

+World War I and Ukrainian People's Republic (UNR and ZUNR)

 During World War I, the city was occupied by Austria-Hungary in 1915.

-With the collapse of the Russian Empire in 1917, the city was briefly incorporated into several short-lived Ukrainian states: the Ukrainian People's Republic, the Hetmanate, and the Directoriya, before ending up as part of the Ukrainian SSR when Ukraine fell under Bolshevik power.
-During the Directorate period, the city was chosen as de facto capital of Ukraine after the Russian Communist forces occupied Kiev.
+After the collapse of the Russian Empire in 1917, the city was briefly controlled by the Ukrainian People's Republic and the Hetmanate before ending up as part of the Ukrainian SSR when Ukraine fell under Bolshevik power.
+During the Directorate period, the city was chosen as de facto capital of Ukraine after the Russian communist forces occupied Kyiv.

-During the Polish-Soviet War, the city was captured by the Polish Army on the night of 16–17 November 1919 and was under Polish administration from 16 November 1919, to 12 July 1920.
+During the Polish-Soviet War, the city was captured by the Polish Army on the night of 16–17 November 1919 and was under Polish administration from 16 November 1919, to 12 July 1920 as capital of the Podolian District.

 In July 1920 battles between units of the Army of the Ukrainian People's Republic (UPR) and the Red Army took place in the village Veliki Zozulintsi and surrounding villages nearby Kamianets-Podilskyi.
 On 7 July 1920 soldiers of the 6th Reserve Rifle Brigade of the UPR Army were taken prisoner by the Bolsheviks.
 After refusing to join the Red Army, captured UPR soldiers were executed.
-In Veliki Zozulintsi a mass grave of 26 UPR soldiers are located.
+In Veliki Zozulintsi a mass grave of 26 UPR soldiers is located.

-Soviet times (1921-1991)
+Soviet rule (1921–1991)

-The area including Kamianets-Podilskyi was ceded to Soviet Russia in the 1921 Treaty of Riga, which determined its future for the next seven decades as part of the Ukrainian SSR.
+After the defeat of the Ukrainian People's Republic in the Ukrainian-Soviet war, the city was occupied by the Red Army.
+The area including Kamianets-Podilskyi was ceded to Soviet Ukraine in the 1921 Treaty of Riga, which determined its future for the next seven decades as part of the Ukrainian SSR.

-Poles and Ukrainians have always dominated the city's population.
-However, as a commercial center, Kamianets-Podilskyi has been a multiethnic and multi-religious city with substantial Jewish and Armenian minorities.
+Poles, Jews and Ukrainians have always dominated the city's population.
+However, as a commercial center, Kamianets-Podilskyi has been a multiethnic and multi-religious city with substantial Armenian minority.
 Under Soviet rule it became subject to severe persecutions, and many Poles were forcibly deported to Central Asia.
 Massacres such as the Vinnytsia massacre have taken place throughout Podillya, the last resort of independent Ukraine.
 Early on, Kamianets-Podilskyi was the administrative center of the Ukrainian SSR's Kamianets-Podilskyi Oblast, but the administrative center was later moved to Proskuriv (now Khmelnytskyi).

 In December 1927, TIME Magazine reported that there were massive uprisings of peasants and factory workers in southern Ukraine, around the cities of Mohyliv-Podilskyi, Kamianets-Podilskyi, Tiraspol and others, against Soviet authorities.
 The magazine was intrigued when it found numerous reports from the neighboring Romania that troops from Moscow were sent to the region and suppressed the unrest, causing no less than 4,000 deaths.
 The magazine sent several of its reporters to confirm those occurrences which were completely denied by the official press naming them as barefaced lies.
 The revolt was caused by the collectivization campaign and the lawless environment in the cities caused by the Soviet government.